cf-toolsuite/sanford/docs/RUN.md

 ### Prepare

-Consult DockerHub for the latest available tagged image, [here](https://hub.docker.com/r/cftoolsuite/sanford/tags).
+Consult GitHub CR for the latest available tagged image, [here](https://github.com/cf-toolsuite/sanford/pkgs/container/sanford).

 Edit the `build/classes/java/main/META-INF/jkube/kubernetes/sanford-deployment.yml` and `build/classes/java/main/META-INF/jkube/kubernetes/sanford-service.yml` files

 You should replace occurrences of `YYYY.MM.DD` (e.g., 2024.10.28) with the latest available tag, and save your changes.

+> Note: the image tag in Github CR will have a slightly different format (e.g., 20241105.1847.10602)

 Before deploying you will want to edit the contents of `build/classes/java/main/META-INF/jkube/kubernetes/spring-ai-creds-secret.yml`.